d-bolshakov/course-managment-api/README.md

 ### GET /teachers/:id/submissions

-Getting a list of submissions for the assignments of the teacher.
-Available only to the user the teacher profile is related to.
+Getting a list of submissions of the assignments of the teacher.
+Available only to the user with corresponding teacher profile.
 Accepts folowing query parameters for filtering:

 ```json
 {